GZCL: The Rippler Program Explained

 Barbell

 T1.
-Set your 2RM before starting the sets (by setting weight state var).
+Set your 1RM before starting the sets.

 Bench Press Close Grip